cloudmesh-community/book/chapters/faq.md

 b) In the search field type in FAQ.
 All posts with the text FAQ in it will be listed.

-## FAQ: has SOIC computers I can use remotely?
+## Has SOIC computers I can use remotely?

 See: <https://uisapp2.iu.edu/confluence-prd/pages/viewpage.action?pageId=114491559>

-##FAQ: when contributing to the book my name is not listed properly or not at all
+## When contributing to the book my name is not listed properly or not at all

 The following reasons exist: